 In 2015, FirstCNB contracted with a related party for the construction of a new full service branch facility in Union City, Tennessee.
 The contract is for \$1.7 million and was awarded on a competitive bid basis.
-Contract payments paid totaled approximately \$980,000 in the year ended December 31, 2015.
+Contract payments paid totaled approximately \$980,000 in the year ended December 31, 2015 and the remainder of the contract was paid in 2016.